jrharbin-york/SPworkerTemp/README.md

 ```

 ### Setup an SSH key and copy to experiment manager
-This is needed to synchronize the generated code with the experiment manager
+This is needed to synchronize the generated code with the experiment manager.
+The below command copies it onto the Docker container for the experiment manager...
 ```
 ssh-keygen -t rsa
-ssh-copy-id -i ~/.ssh/id_rsa jharbin@expt_manager_ip
+ssh-copy-id -i ~/.ssh/id_rsa -p 39222 simtesting@192.168.1.28
 ```

 ### Before running experiment (PAL example)